PeterDulworth/run-stats/DEPLOYMENT.md

 ## Important Notes

-- Replace `yourusername` with your actual GitHub username in the redirect URI
 - The redirect URI in your Strava app settings must exactly match the one in your environment variables
 - Environment variables must be set locally before building/deploying
 - After deployment, it may take a few minutes for GitHub Pages to update